Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Overnight: Agrigento

-Today we farewell Trapani and head south then east to visit two more of Sicily’s epic ancient temple sites.
+Farewell Trapani this morning and head south then east for two of Sicily’s most epic ancient temple sites:

-Vast Selinunte Archaeological Park is spectacularly located by the sea.
-Agrigento’s Valley of the Temples is World Heritage and one of the most majestic Greek temple complexes still standing today.
+• Agrigento’s Valley of the Temples (Valle dei Templi) – a World Heritage site and one of the most majestic Greek temple complexes still standing today.

-This is a BIG day and if two large ancient sites sounds like too much, you could make a later start from Trapani this morning and head straight to Agrigento, skipping Selinunte.
-If you had to choose one, go with the World Heritage Valley of the Temples.
+This is a BIG and busy day and if two large archaeological sites sounds like too much, you could make a later start from Trapani this morning and do just one site instead.
+If it was our first visit to Sicily and we had to choose, we would go with the Valley of the Temples at Agrigento.

-Having said that, for us, Selinunte – off the beaten track and peacefully ambient – was a surprise highlight of our 2 weeks in Sicily so if you love history, we reckon it’s worth the effort to visit both.
-If you do, be ready for lots of walking – wear comfy shoes and sun protection.
+Having said that, for us, Selinunte – off the beaten track and peacefully ambient – was a surprise highlight of our 2 weeks in Sicily.
+So if ancient sites are a drawcard for you, we reckon it’s worth the effort to visit both.
+If you do, be ready for lots of walking; wear comfy shoes and have sun protection.

 Morning at Selinunte Archaeological Park

-If you do plan to visit both sites today, we recommend being on the road by 8am at latest.
-There are a couple of routes from Trapani to Selinunte.
-The fastest route is inland and south via the the SS113 and takes around 1hr15.
-Or you can follow the SS115 via Marsala, which takes around 1hr30.
+We recommend being on the road around 7.30am.
+There are a couple of routes from Trapani to Selinunte: the fastest route is inland and south via the SS113 and takes around 75 minutes.
+Or you can follow the SS115 via Marsala, which takes around 90 minutes.

 Selinunte was a thriving Greek colony from around the 7th century BC, set in a commanding location by the sea.
-Around 409BC, the Carthaginians invaded, killing most of Selinunte’s inhabitants and taking many away as slaves.
-The city never recovered and was totally destroyed 240 years later in the First Punic War.
+Around 409BC, the Carthaginians invaded, dispatching most of Selinunte’s inhabitants and taking many others away as slaves.
+The city never recovered and was completely destroyed 240 years later in the First Punic War.

 Despite its fall so long ago, there’s still plenty to see here, including the impressive Selinunte temples and acropolis (Temple E is the largest and best preserved), city wall remains, and the ruins of homes, shops and civic buildings.

-What really struck us as we wandered the pathways here was the broken terracotta everywhere underfoot, and the giant piles of temple rubble.
+What really struck us as we wandered the pathways here was the broken terracotta here and there underfoot, and the giant piles of temple rubble and fallen columns.
 It really brought home the reality of Selinunte’s total destruction.

-If you want to grab some lunch before heading on to Agrigento, there are a number of restaurants in Marinella, the town next door.
+If you want to grab some lunch before making the drive to Agrigento, there are a number of restaurants in Marinella, the town next door to Selinunte.

 Afternoon at Valley of the Temples, Agrigento

-From Selinunte, the drive to Agrigento is an easy 1hr30 cruise along the SS115.
+From Selinunte, the drive to Agrigento is an easy 90-minute cruise along the SS115.

-Agrigento was one of the most important cities of Magna Grecia (greater Greece) from the 6th century BC.
-To honour their gods, the people of the city built a number of imposing Doric temples along its southern edge in the 5th and 4th centuries BC.
+Agrigento was one of the most important cities of Magna Grecia (greater Greece) from the 6th century BC on.
+To honour their gods, the people of the city built a number of imposing Doric temples along its southern edge in the 5th and 4th-centuries BC.

 Like Selinunte, Agrigento was conquered over and over, before Rome sacked the city in 210BC.
 Yet somehow, despite pillage, earthquakes and the ravages of time, the temples here remain among the most impressive and best-preserved in the world.